 You’re reading this in English, I have just assumed that you are fluent enough in English to understand what I’m saying.
 But, believe it or not, English is not the most widely spoken language in the world.
 In fact, it’s only the third most spoken language.
 Mandarin Chinese is the most common language spoken on Earth, averaging around 848 million people declaring it as their first language.
 With the rising success of the Chinese economy, learning Mandarin could be very beneficial in the long run.

 This is where English comes into play.
-Being the third most spoken language, with 335 million listing it as their first language, English is considered to be a very useful language to have under your belt.
-There are not many people out in the world, that are known on a global level, that don’t know English.
+Being the third most spoken language, with 335 million listings it as their first language, English is considered to be a very useful language to have under your belt.
+There are not many people out in the world, that is known on a global level, that doesn’t know English.
 Based on the statistics mentioned, Mandarin should be the language of choice in terms of someone known on a global level.
 Time for Brad and Angelina to get the translation dictionaries out we think!

 Concluding a short ‘Top 5 Languages’ list, we now put the language of love on the table.
 Learning French.
 I don’t think I, personally, know anyone who didn’t learn French at school to some level.
 I was once told that it was the only other language I would ever need to learn.
 Being one of the main business languages in the northern hemisphere, I can now see where my teachers were coming from!

 Listed above are only 5 of the extensive amounts of languages that exist.
 Learning just one of those as a second language can open a plethora of opportunities to you, imagine what learning a third could do!
 Language is the gateway to everything.
 Language is the one thing that everyone on this planet has in common.